 - Ammonium Laurel Sulfate (ALS)

 This chemical is really bad for any kind of hair.
-The only thing this detergent does is creating lot of foam and cut through dirt very fast.
+The only thing this detergent does is create a lot of foam and cut through dirt very fast.
 The power of this ingredient can be guessed on the basis that it can dissolve grease from an engine.
 This cheap synthetic product is capable of stripping out the natural oils from the scalp leaving it dry and rough.
-Long term use of SLS can even create serious scalp problems including baldness.
+Long-term use of SLS can even create serious scalp problems, including baldness.

 Talking about grey hair, it is already dry.
-Continous use of SLS containing shampoo can worsen the situation.
+Continuous use of SLS-containing shampoo can worsen the situation.
 The intensity of damage depends on the quantity of SLS in the product.

-Still wanna use shampoo containing SLS, I would suggest-
+Still want to use shampoo containing SLS, I would suggest-

 - Reduce the frequency of its usage.